 Way Down The River Road (John Hartford), Hurting Sure (Mark Simos), She Took The Tennessee River (Becky Buller), Early (Greg Brown), Squirrel Hunters (Traditional instrumental that includes a verbal and fiddle intro by John Hartford and twin banjo by Alison Brown), Big River (Johnny Cash), Bought and Sold (John Brighton/Jesse Farrer/Ryan Murphey/Justin Wallace), Travelin’ Shoes (Traditional a cappella gospel), Connected By A Runway (Rick Faris) and Misty Morning (Doug Forshey/Chris Strait).
 We are also very fortunate to have special musical guests Bobby Osborne, Molly Tuttle, Becky Buller, 10 String Symphony, Justin Moses, Mark Schatz, Josh Williams and Alison Brown join us on the recording.
 We hope our friends and fans will enjoy hearing this recording as much as we enjoyed making it!

-We are very excited to be going on another bluegrass cruise!
-It has been many years since we last sailed with our fans and we thank nny Stewart for inviting us to sail on his California Bluegrass Cruise from Long Beach, CA to Baja, Mexico February 25 to March 1, 2018.
+We are very excited to be going on another Danny Stewart bluegrass cruise!
+We had a fantastic time on the 2018 cruise and we thank Danny Stewart for inviting us to again sail on his California Bluegrass Cruise from Long Beach, CA to Baja, Mexico from February 18 to February 22, 2019.
 Please join us for this fantastic event – we will spend loads of time together playing and listening to great bluegrass music.
-Other bands with us on the cruise are Jeff Scroggins & Colorado, Frank Solivan & Dirty Kitchen, Monroe Crossing, Edgar Loudermilk and Jerry Butler & Kipper Stitt
+Other bands with us on the cruise include Jeff Scroggins & Colorado, Monroe Crossing and several more bands.

 Here is how payments work (per person):